The debate over Trump's mental health

 But some have suggested that Mr Trump may have symptoms which would point to Narcissistic Personality Disorder (NPD).

-People with this condition often show some of the following characteristics, according to Psychology Today:
+People with this condition often show some three key characteristics, according to Psychology Today:

 - Grandiosity, a lack of empathy for other people and a need for admiration